Active ingredient

 4. Possible side effects

-5 Storing Navelbine soft capsule
+5 How to store Navelbine soft capsule

-Navelbine belongs to a family of medicines used to treat cancer called the vinca-alkaloid family.
+Navelbine contains the active substance Vinorelbine (as tartrate) and belongs to a family of medicines used to treat cancer called the vinca-alkaloid family.
+Navelbine is used to treat non-small cell lung cancer and advanced breast cancer in patients over 18 years old.

 Before and during your treatment with Navelbine blood cell counts are performed to check that it is safe for you to receive treatment.
-If the results of this analysis are not satisfactory, your treatment may be delayed and further checks made until these values return to normal.
+If the results of this analysis are not satisfactory, your treatment may be delayed, and further checks made until these values return to normal.

-Please inform your doctor or pharmacist if you are taking, or have recently taken, any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, or have recently taken, any other medicines, including medicines obtained without a prescription.

 Your doctor should take special attention if you are taking the following medicines: